cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 share the local identifier of `1234`.

-It's often useful to have a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) that describes local identifiers of a given controlled vocabulary.
+It's often useful to have a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) that describes local identifiers of a given semantic space.
 For example, both ChEBI and DOID use local identifiers that look like numbers, which match the regular expression `^\d+$`.
 The `^` and `$` denote the beginning and end of the regular expression and appear exactly the same in all regular expressions